an-sh/chat-service/README.md

 debug logging of such errors use `export NODE_DEBUG=ChatService`.
 The library is using bluebird `^3.0.0` promises implementation, so to enable long stack traces use `export BLUEBIRD_DEBUG=1`.
-It is highly recommended to follow this conventions for hooks development.
+It is highly recommended to use promise versions of APIs for hooks.

 ## Bug reporting

-If you encounter a bug in this package, please submit a bug report at github repo [issues](https://github.com/an-sh/chat-service/issues).
+If you encounter a bug in this package, please submit a bug report to github repo [issues](https://github.com/an-sh/chat-service/issues).